April 22, 2026

 That knowledge can help you adjust CTAs, rework underperforming content, or promote the pages that consistently lead to conversions.

-Making sense of non-linear journeys
+Making sense of non-linear customer journeys

 Real user behavior is rarely a straight line, but this new feature helps make sense of complex patterns by visualizing them clearly.